EnochPoon/Python-Course/01_intro/README.md

 Of course, sometimes you want to store certain numbers somewhere so you can reuse them for later.
 Just like in mathematics, Python allows for *variables* for that purpose.
 You can name your variables something like `a` or `b` or `enoch` or whatever, and assign them a value.

-Let's try that out in the interactions window (Note that when you define a variable with a new value, you will not see anything returned)
+Let's try that out in the interactions window (Note that when you define a variable with a new value, you will not see anything returned):

 ```python
 >>> a = 6